ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/python_classes.md

 {{</ tip >}}

 **<ins>Second step</ins> : explore the existing code**
+The code above is achieving what we want to do in this exercise, but with the wrong paradigm, the **procedural** paradigm.
+We want to tranform it into an Oriented Object code
 - Have a look at the code above and try to think which piece of code you would be able to reuse.
+Do you find the data you've already spotted during the first step ?
 Which functions could be used as class methods ?

 - Write the name of the chosen functions in the notes you've made during the first part and bind them to a specific class.